Torbet/Site/posts/How-To-Get-Into-University.md

 ---
-title: How I Got Into Every University That I Applied For
+title: How I Got Into Every University That I Applied To
 date: 05-07-2021
 description: Here is how I managed to wriggle into the top university for computer science.
 How to write a half-decent personal statement and suceed in life!
 ---